 Key insights

-- Several proposed updates will help providers assess and address social determinants of health factors that may play a role in the overall health of beneficiaries.
+• Several updates will help providers assess and address social determinants of health factors that may play a role in the overall health of beneficiaries.

 Need help determining how the new CMS rules will affect your organization?

-The Centers for Medicare & Medicaid Services (CMS) released its proposed rule related to the 2024 Physician Fee Schedule (PFS), including a decrease in the conversion factor.
+The Centers for Medicare & Medicaid Services (CMS) released the 2024 Physician Fee Schedule (PFS), which includes a decrease in the conversion factor.
 This won’t be welcome news for physicians considering the continuing high costs of practicing medicine.

 Industry in context